Nischit290402/ML3-News-Article-Summarizer/README.md

 ## 1)Training Models-
 ### i)ru_en.ipynb-
 Purpose and function of ru_en.ipynb is to train the model to translate Russian sentences into English using the wmt16 and hugging face datasets.
-We train this model on some sets of Russian-English sentences so that it will be able to translate Russian sentences into English with the help of this training.
+We train this model on some set of Russian-English sentences so that it will be able to translate Russian sentences into English with the help of this training.
 So, we call this model to translate Russian to English.
 ### ii)tr_en.ipynb-
 Purpose and function of tr_en.ipynb is to train the model to translate Turkish sentences into English using the wmt16 and hugging face datasets.
-So, we call this model to translate Turkish to English.
+We train this model on some set of Turkish-English sentences so that it will be able to translate Turkish sentences into English with the help of this training.
+So, we call this model when we need to translate Turkish to English.

 ## 2)Generating Model Files-
 To generate the model files that are to be used during translation, we must run and train the two training model codes, i.e, ru_en.ipynb and tr_en.ipynb.